Factory Pattern in TypeScript

 }

-Notice how in the above code we are doing specialised signatures - if a hero is created we return the Hero class and if a villain is created we return the Villain class.
-We need to do this to make sure that the methods from these classes are available.
-Leaving these two statements out would mean that the rampage() method would be inaccessible: Property 'rampage' does not exist on type 'Hero | Villain'.
+Notice the specialised signatures above.
+If a hero is created we return the Hero class, if a villain is created we return the Villain class.
+We need these to ensure the correct methods are available.
+Leaving them out would mean the rampage() method becomes inaccessible: Property 'rampage' does not exist on type 'Hero | Villain'.
 Property 'rampage' does not exist on type 'Hero'.
-This message means that TypeScript is assuming that joker is of type Hero, which is incorrect.
+TypeScript would assume joker is of type Hero, which is wrong.

-Finally we can go ahead and implement the factory:
+Finally, we implement the factory:

 // app.ts